amondickson/amclients/turorial1/README.md

 The application will be hosted and publicly accessible.
 You can find the live version of Amon's Client when deployed.
 I will add the link here.

 Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 If you'd like to contribute to the development of Amon's Client, please follow these steps:

 Fork the repository on GitHub.
 Create a new branch for your feature or bug fix.